ErikMcClure/sweetiebot/README.md

 ### Quote
 * **Quotes [maplist]:** This is a map of quotes, which should be managed via `!addquote` and `!removequote`

-### Using !setconfig
-Basic configuration parameters can be set with `!setconfig <parameter name> <value>`.
-To get a list of configuration parameters, use `!getconfig`.
-To output the current value of a paramter, use `!getconfig <paramater name>`.

-Certain configuration parameters are more complex.
-They can either be maps, lists, or maps of lists.
-This type information is listed when using `!getconfig`.
-Parameters that are lists simply take multiple values instead of one.
-Setting a list parameter to a set of values will *replace* the current list of values.

-    !setconfig <list parameter> <value 1> <value 2> <value 3> <etc...>
-    !setconfig bored.boredchannels #channel1 #channel2

-Maps are a set of key-value pairs.
-Unlike lists, each invocation of `!setconfig` will set just a single key-value pair and won't affect any others.
-If a key already exists, the value of that key will be overwritten.
-If the value is set to "", the key will be deleted.

-    !setconfig <map parameter> <key> <value>
-    !setconfig basic.aliases listbucket list
-    !setconfig basic.aliases listbucket ""

-Maps of lists simply map their keys to entire lists of values instead of just one value.
-The syntax is similar to setting a single map value:

-    !setconfig <maplist parameter> <key> <value 1> <value 2> <value 3> <etc...>
-    !setconfig modules.command_channels roll #channel1 #channel2

 ## Modules
 ### Anti-Spam
 Tracks all channels for spammers.
 If someone posts more than *n* messages in *m* seconds, they will be silenced, their messages deleted, and the moderators will be notified.
 Detects groups of people joining at the same time and alerts the moderators of a potential raid.
 #### Commands
 * **AutoSilence:** Toggle auto silence. `All` will autosilence all new members. `Raid` will turn on autosilence if a raid is detected (not recommended). `Alert` does not auto-silence anyone, but sends an alert to the mod channel whenever anyone joins the server. `Log` sends alerts to the log channel instead. `Off` disables auto-silence and unsilences everyone.
-* **WipeWelcome:** Cleans out welcome channel.
+* **WipeWelcome:** Deletes all messages in the welcome channel, if there is one.

-### Emotes
-Keeps a list of banned emotes that are either siezure inducing or way too big, and deletes any messages that use them.

 ### Bored
-After the chat is inactive for a given amount of time, chooses a random action from the `boredcommands` configuration option to run, such posting a link from the bored collection or throwing an item from her bucket.
+After the chat is inactive for a given amount of time, chooses a random action from the `Bored.Commands` configuration option to run, such posting a link from the bored collection or throwing an item from her bucket.

 ### Bucket
 Manages Sweetie's bucket functionality.